Unity-Technologies/ml-agents/docs/Learning-Environment-Design.md

 manually set an Agent to done in your `AgentAction()` function when the Agent has finished (or irrevocably failed) its task by calling the `Done()` function.
 You can also set the Agent's `Max Steps` property to a positive value and the Agent will consider itself done after it has taken that many steps.
-If you set an Agent's `ResetOnDone` property to true, then the Agent can attempt its task several times in one episode.
-(Use the `Agent.AgentReset()` function to prepare the Agent to start again.)
+You can use the `Agent.AgentReset()` function to prepare the Agent to start again.

 See [Agents](Learning-Environment-Design-Agents.md) for detailed information about programming your own Agents.